 Dryft Lip Tape is an amazing place to start if you’re new to mouth taping!
 It’s medical-grade and uses a gentle adhesive.
 The strips are in the shape of a mouth with a little vent in the middle.
 They come in packs of 30 strips and have a plastic backing that peels off.
 They’re soft and comfortable to wear all night long.
 I wore one on an airplane once and got some interesting looks 😂

 They are more pricey so I’d recommend trying these if you want to get the hang of mouth taping and ease into it and then “level up” to plain surgical tape long-term.
 But hey, if you’re willing to spend the money long-term, they’re awesome (you can also start a subscription for an extra 10% off)!
 Dryft is a small, woman-owned company too.
-Use code DRYFT10 for a discount on your first order.
+Use code ORGANICALLYBECCA for a discount on your order.

-(I have also used Somnifix strips in the past which are another solid option for beginners, but I prefer Dryft because they stay on better!)
+(Dryft is also available here on Amazon.
+I have also used Somnifix strips in the past which are another solid option for beginners, but I prefer Dryft because they stay on better!)

 For the mouth taping pros that want a budget-friendly option!
 This hypoallergenic latex-free surgical tape is super affordable and will last you a LONGGGGGG time (like, I bought a box of 12 back in 2019 and I am STILL working my way through them!).
 However, it is stickier compared to the Dryft strips and can be hard to peel off in the morning and sometimes leaves a residue.
 So I’d recommend either putting on some lip balm before applying or sticking the tape on the back of your hand and peeling it off 1-2 times to lessen the stickiness first.
 But it gets the job done!